-Many of the spines problems come from the process of degeneration within the intervertebral disc.
+Spines problems can come from the process of degeneration that occurs within the intervertebral disc.
 Like the name implies cervical degenerative disc disease is a condition that involves degeneration of the intervertebral disc in the neck.
 These intervertebral discs are the shock absorbers of the neck.
-This process of degenerative disc disease will occur in everyone’s neck to some degree through the aging process, it is a reality of normal aging.
-For some however this process of normal aging goes beyond what is normal and becomes advanced degeneration.
+This process of degenerative disc disease will occur in everyone’s neck to some degree through the ageing process, it is a reality of normal ageing.
+For some however this process of normal ageing goes beyond what is typical and becomes advanced degeneration.

 The most common symptom of neck degeneration is pain.
 Neck pain associated with degenerative disc disease can spread out over both sides of the neck or just one.
-We can get a combination of discogenic pain (pain from the disc) and pain that occurs as the nerves and spinal cord becomes compressed from degenerated bone (neuropathic pain).
-This will cause sensory problems, muscle weakness and lasting function loss if its not treated early.
+We can get a combination of discogenic pain (pain from the disc) and pain that occurs as the nerves and spinal cord becomes compressed.
+This can cause sensory problems, muscle weakness and lasting function loss if it’s not treated early in some cases.

 For some, the treatment of cervical disc degeneration can be as simple as letting you know and reassuring you, that in most cases degenerative disc disease does do represent a serious problem.
 In other cases, a surgical opinion may be the best option.
 If impairments exist such as a pain, loss of neck mobility, strength or function a chiropractors or physiotherapists role will be to tailor a specific and individualised treatment program that focuses on reducing pain and improving movement and reducing any impairments.
 Contact Sydney Spine & Sports Centre (S3C) for more information.